-Training is delivered “face to face” by qualified trainers and you are required to attend each scheduled class where trainer will decide the learning pace, method and sequence appropriate to your learning needs.
+Training is delivered “face to face” by qualified and industry-experienced trainers and you are required to attend each scheduled class where your trainer will decide the learning pace, method and sequence appropriate to your learning needs.

-BBC acknowledges the National Assessment Principles issued under the Australians Qualification Framework and is committed to validity, reliability, flexibility and fairness in assessment processes for the training programs that it delivers to its students.
+Bridge acknowledges the National Assessment Principles issued under the Australian Qualification Framework and is committed to validity, reliability, flexibility and fairness in assessment processes for the training programs that it delivers to its students.

-Learning methods will vary and can include case study scenarios, field trips, and “hands on” practical classes, role play techniques, discussions, presentation, project developments and assignments.
+A variety of learning methods are employed and can include case study scenarios, field trips, and “hands on” practical classes, role play techniques, group work, discussions, presentations, project developments, quizzes and assignments.

-Assessment tasks and strategies cover a wide range of methods and may include that creation of specific written documents, project or reports, formal questions (multiple choice, short and long answer), practical demonstrations, small or large group tasks, oral presentations, problem solving tasks, case studies and discussions.
-As a general rule for major assessment, you will be provided with task assessment instructions including the date task is due to completion.
+Assessment tasks and strategies cover a wide range of methods and may include the creation of specific written documents, projects or reports, formal questions (multiple choice, short and long answer), practical demonstrations, small or large group tasks, oral presentations, problem solving tasks, case studies and discussions.
+As a general rule for any major assessment, you will be provided with detailed task assessment instructions including the date the task is due to completion.

-In Vocational Education and Training (VET) an exam is called assessment.
-After you complete your assessment you will be either Competent (C) or Not Competent (NC)
+In Vocational Education and Training (VET) an exam is called an assessment.
+After you complete your assessment you will be graded either Competent (C) or Not Competent (NC).